eballo/catalunya-gmap/README.md

 ### Available node commands

+* `test` 	   — run all the tests
+* `testWatch`  — run all the tests while watching the changes of the files
 * `buildLocal` — Compile (local) and optimize the files in your web directory
 * `buildProd`  — Compile (production) and optimize the files in your web directory
 * `buildWatch` — Compile (local) and optimize the files in your web directory and watch for changes to update the files